Pylons/pyramid/docs/narr/zca.rst

-To "fix" this and make the ZCA global APIs use the "current" BFG registry, you need to call :meth:`repoze.bfg.configuration.Configurator.hook_zca` within your setup code.
+To "fix" this and make the ZCA global APIs use the "current" BFG registry, you need to call :meth:`pyramid.configuration.Configurator.hook_zca` within your setup code.
 For example:

 .. code-block:: python
    :linenos:

-   from zope.component import getGlobalSiteManager from repoze.bfg.configuration import Configurator
+   from zope.component import getGlobalSiteManager from pyramid.configuration import Configurator

    def app(global_settings, **settings):
        config = Configurator(settings=settings)